 Anyone living in warmer climates and seeking to cool their bedrooms, living rooms, and other small to medium-sized living spaces, has probably grappled with the problem of noisy window air conditioners.
-Indeed, we’ve installed units from five to twelve thousand BTUs in our windows at various apartments, homes, trailers, and even basements, and have been frustrated by all the noises of the roaring fans, cycling compressors, snapping air cleaners within, and the window rattling as the installation loosens.
-Here, we give our how-to instructions for fixing noisy window air conditioners.
+Indeed, we’ve installed units from five to twelve thousand BTUs in our windows at apartments, homes, trailers, and even basements, and have been frustrated by all the noises of the roaring fans, cycling compressors, snapping air cleaners within, and the window rattling as the installation loosens.
+Here, we give our how-to instructions and hints for fixing noisy window air conditioners.

 Fixing Noisy Window Air Conditioners: Warnings and Cautions